spinnaker/kayenta/docs/building-and-running-kayenta.md

 LOG_OUT=${LOG_DIR}/stdout.log
 LOG_ERR=${LOG_DIR}/stderr.log

-# configure the jvm as you see fit export JVM_BEHAVIOR_ARGS
+# configure the jvm by using export JVM_BEHAVIOR_ARGS
 . /path/to/some/file/that/does/advanced/jvm/config/

 # Fetch the url for the latest linux version